 This was the third instance in Premier League history a club managed to score nine times in a single game.
 Consequently, this was Southampton’s heaviest defeat at home let alone in the competition, which has got us thinking.

-Of the 20 sides currently playing in England’s top flight what are their best and worst results of the Premier League era?
+Of the 20 sides currently playing in England’s top-flight what are their best and worst results of the Premier League era?
 With the traditionally bonkers Boxing Day fixtures coming up, this is a list that might well change quickly, but read on to find out how it stands right now.

 BEST RESULT: 7-0 v Everton (May 11, 2005) and v Middlesbrough (January 14, 2006)

 Arsenal have been a Premier League club from the very beginning.
 However, the period before Arsene Wenger took over wasn’t exactly known for them expressing themselves in a ruthless manner, that changed when the professor took charge and in the mid-2000s – a few seasons after they went an entire league campaign unbeaten – they registered a pair of 7-0 wins.
 The first came at home against Everton in 2005, which saw Robert Pirès bag a brace, before Middlesbrough felt the same wrath a few months later.
 Thierry Henry with a hat-trick on that Saturday afternoon in January.

 WORST RESULT: 8-2 v Manchester United (August 28, 2011)